 Ukraine acceded to the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on Their Destruction (hereinafter - the Ottawa Convention) on 01 June, 2006.
-Having joined the Ottawa Convention, Ukraine was obliged to destroy all stockpiled antipersonnel mines (APM), inherited from the former Soviet Union times, which were stockpiled at the Armed Forces of Ukraine's arsenals.
-In 2007 Ukraine declared its full compliance with Article 5 of the Ottawa Convention by submitting its first national report under Article 7 of the Ottawa Convention.
-It showed the absence of minded areas under Ukraine's jurisdiction and control which was confirmed in yearly national reports from 2007 through 2013.
+Having joined the Ottawa Convention Ukraine obliged to destruct all the then stockpiled anti-personnel mines (APM), inherited from the former Soviet Union times, which were stockpiled at the Armed Forces of Ukraine's arsenals.
+In 2007 Ukraine declared its full compliance with Article 5 of the Ottawa Convention.
+It showed the absence of areas, being under Ukraine's jurisdiction and control, polluted with the APM.
+Later on this was confirmed in yearly national reports from 2007 through 2013.
 Thus, Ukraine fulfilled its obligations under Article 5 of the Ottawa Convention in full.

 1. The explanation of reasons for the extension of the deadline under Article 5.
-At the time of accession to the Ottawa Convention in 2005 and its entry into force for Ukraine in 2006 there were no mined areas.
+By acceding to the Ottawa Convention in 2005 and its enter into force for Ukraine in 2006 there were no mined areas, subject for demining activities.
 The first yearly report of Ukraine covering the period of 01 June 2006 - 31 December 2006 stated that Ukraine did not have mined areas.
 This fact was repeatedly confirmed in following reports until 2014.

-The aggression of the Russian Federation against Ukraine, which started in 2014, created a situation in which Ukraine is faced with the legal obligation to fulfil the provisions of Article 5 of the Ottawa Convention and is therefore requesting the extension of the relevant deadline.
+The aggression of the Russian Federation against Ukraine, which started in 2014, created a situation, when Ukraine is faced with the legal obligation to fulfil the provisions of Article 5 of the Ottawa Convention, therefore it requests the extension of the relevant deadline.
 The reason for that is that armed groups subordinated to the Russian-led occupying authorities, the armed forces of the Russian Federation in temporary occupied parts as well as in the territories under their control started planting the APM in Donetsk and Luhansk regions.
 Such contaminated areas were indicated in national reports of Ukraine in 2014, 2015, 2016 and 2017.

-Preliminary estimates show that about 8% of the land (totalling to 7 000 κm2), which were liberated from the occupying authorities in Donetsk and Luhansk regions contain or suspected to contain antipersonnel mines (APM), unexploded ordnance (UXO) and explosive remnants of war (ERW).
-The areas contaminated with the anti-personnel mines are located along the contact line, where daily intensive fire takes place, which significantly obstructs demining activities.
+Preliminary estimates show that about 8% of the lands (totalling to 7 000 KM^2), which were liberated from the occupying authorities in Donetsk and Luhansk regions contain or suspected to contain the APN, unexploded ordnance (UXO) and explosive remnants of war (ERW).
+The areas contaminated with the APM are located along the contact line, where daily intensive fire takes place, which significantly obstructs the demining activities.

-Besides having identified industrial-made anti-personnel in liberated areas, there are also many cases of use of improvised explosive devices (IED) as well as a large number of UXO.
+Besides founding the industrial-made APM in liberated areas, there are also many cases of use of improvised explosive devices (IED) as well as a large number of UXO.
 The sappers of the Armed Forces of Ukraine discovered PMN-2 mines in the liberated areas in Donetsk and Luhansk regions, formerly occupied by the Russian Federation.
-It is known that this particular type of APM is regularly used by the Russian Federation's Armed Forces.
-It should be also noted that Ukraine disposed of its stockpiles of such APM back in 2013.
+It is known that APM of that particular type is a regular ammunition used by the Russian Federation's Armed Forces.
+It should be also indicated that Ukraine disposed its stockpiles of such APM back in 2013.
 Starting from 2014 Ukraine repeatedly presented to the international community facts of APM discovered in liberated territories of Ukraine.

 2. The preparation status of work under national demining programs.
 In accordance with the Decree of the President of Ukraine of 2 September, 2014 the Ministry of Defence of Ukraine (MOD) was vested with the authority of the National Demining Organ of Ukraine.
-The drafting of National Mine Action Legislation is in progress in Ukraine.
-It is supposed to create the legal grounds for the development of the mine action Programme in Ukraine.
+The process of anti-mine legislation drafting is in progress in Ukraine.
+It is supposed to create the legal grounds for the development of the Program for mine action in Ukraine.